 Each year, we help more and more people to overcome alcohol and drug dependence.

-Detox Treatment The residential sub-acute detoxification program provides medical intervention 24-hours a day, seven days a week for individuals who are in acute physical distress as a result of their alcohol or drug abuse.
+Withdrawal Management/Detoxification Treatment The residential sub-acute detoxification program provides medical intervention 24-hours a day, seven days a week for individuals who are in acute physical distress as a result of their alcohol or drug abuse.
 The Withdrawal Management/Detoxification unit is staffed with state licensed and certified nursing personnel and is supervised by a licensed physician.
 Upon admission to the Withdrawal Management/Detoxification unit, the nursing staff conducts a complete nursing assessment.
-The physician prescribes a medication regimen for the management of the clients withdraw symptoms and health risks involved with the detoxification process.
+The physician prescribes a medication regimen for the management of the clients withdrawal symptoms and health risks involved with the detoxification process.
 The length of stay is between 1-10 days determined by the type of substance used, amount used and the clients physical condition.
-Each client receives a clinical assessment in order to link the client with additional services after completion of the Detoxification program.
+Each client receives a clinical assessment in order to link the client with additional services after completion of the Withdrawal Management/Detoxification program.

 Residential Treatment The Residential Treatment program offers a 14-day, 24-hour supervised living with highly structured addictions programming.
 The program consists of educational classes related to chemical dependency, and focuses on relapse and recovery skills.
 Programming is designed to teach basic recovery and life management skills to increase the individuals ability to function effectively at home, work and socially.
 The RT program is enhanced with social and recreational activities, on-site 12-step meetings, family education, HIV education and testing, individual, group and spiritual counseling.
 Case management services link clients with community-based services to meet basic needs.
 On-site drug testing is routinely conducted.